WKREST

 For active restoration the workshop will also consider the methods available, evidence of their effectiveness and capacity to scale to address legislative and policy targets.
 WKREST will examine how these topics apply to a wide range of ecosystem components, i.e., fish, marine mammals, benthos, birds, etc., and physical conditions (i.e., addressing eutrophication in the Baltic and Black Seas), including linkages with terrestrial and freshwater ecosystems.

-The workshop will further consider how the provision of evidence can be supported by existing ICES processes.
+The workshop considered how the provision of evidence can be supported by existing ICES processes.
 Key outcomes of the workshop will be a concise summary of current evidence, gaps in knowledge and priorities for evidence collection to fill these gaps.

-The workshop will take place physically at ICES HQ in Copenhagen, Denmark as well as online.
-It will be co-chaired by Ellen Kenchington (Canada), Daniël van Denderen (Denmark), and Jan Hiddink (UK), whom together with a core group of experts will prepare material for the workshop.
-The meeting will start on Tuesday at 13.00 CET (4 March) and end on Friday at 12.00 CET (7 March).
-The workshop will include plenary sessions and sub-group tasks.
+The workshop took place physically at ICES HQ in Copenhagen, Denmark as well as online.
+It was co-chaired by Ellen Kenchington (Canada), Daniël van Denderen (Denmark), and Jan Hiddink (UK).

 WKREST Terms of Reference